 An enduring love of vintage

-Just like any true and enduring love, it transcends space and time - the same can be said for the love of vintage (and antique).
+Like any true and enduring love, it transcends space and time—the same can be said for the love of vintage (and antique).

 We tend to use the word vintage loosely as an umbrella to cover all bases when it comes to older pieces.
 However, did you know that once one hundred years have passed vintage becomes antique?
 Leaving those pieces with thirty to forty years behind them firmly in the vintage bracket.